-A tribal approach to belonging and well-being for start-ups
+A tribal approach to belonging and well-being for business

 There’s an organization from years past that never fails to inspire me.
 It fostered complete satisfaction and relentless loyalty among its members.
 Even members who joined after the most hostile of takeovers became devoted followers of the organization.
 In fact, recruits became so loyal that when offered the chance to leave for huge economic gains, they always chose to stay¹.

 Unfortunately, you’ll struggle to find this type of organization anymore.
 But among the remaining few you’ll see fierce camaraderie and some of the lowest rates of depression and anxiety on the planet².

 As you’ve guessed by now, the organization in question was not a stock-listed corporation.
 Nor was it a charitable non-profit.